KubeRocketCI/docs/docs/operator-guide/artifacts-management/nexus-sonatype.md

 ## Installation

 To install Nexus in environment, it's recommended to use the resources provided in the [Cluster Add-Ons](https://github.com/epam/edp-cluster-add-ons) repository.
 This approach involves installing both the Nexus repository manager and the [nexus-operator](https://github.com/epam/edp-nexus-operator).
-Leveraging the Cluster Add-Ons simplifies the deployment and management process, providing a streamlined method to integrate Nexus into infrastructure.
+Leveraging the Cluster Add-Ons simplifies the deployment and management process, providing a streamlined method to integrate Nexus into infrastructure:

 1. **Nexus Repository Manager**: First, navigate to the forked cluster Add-Ons repository and align the [nexus values.yaml](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/nexus/values.yaml) and [nexus-operator values.yaml](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/nexus-operator/values.yaml) files.
 Follow the instructions to deploy Nexus, ensuring it's correctly configured to serve as artifact repository.